CodeThread386/OTT/README.md

   <h2 id="acknowledgments">Acknowledgments</h2>
   <p>
-    This project was developed as a selection project for IEEE, one of the most prestigious chapters at my college.
+    This project was developed as a selection project for IEEE.
   </p>